-The proper term for a brain freeze is sphenopalatine ganglioneuralgia, which sounds pretty complex so for the sake of efficiency we’re going to leave it at brain freeze.
+The proper term for brain freezes is sphenopalatine ganglioneuralgia, which sounds pretty complex, so for the sake of efficiency we’re going to leave it at brain freezes.

 When you take that too-big of a mouth full of peanut butter ice-cream and it manages to make contact with the roof of your mouth (also known as your palate) some pretty interesting things happen.

 The sudden temperature change of this tissue from toasty mouth warmth to frozen delight temperatures stimulates the nerves in your mouth tissue to warm the area up as quickly as possible.
 To do so the nerves trigger the surrounding blood vessels to dilate and swell, in an attempt to bring more warm blood into the area.